Mass-morphology relation of TNG50 galaxies: Results

-In other words, gaseous discs do form in TNG50 dwarfs, but somehow this does not lead to prominent stellar discs, as in more massive systems.
-Why is then disc formation less efficient in dwarfs?
+In other words, gaseous discs do form in TNG50 dwarfs, but somehow this does not lead to prominent stellar discs as in more massive systems.
+The next question thus concerns why disc formation is less efficient in dwarfs.
 Galaxy A hints at an answer.
 There is very little gas in this galaxy outside the inner clump, and the morphology of that gas suggests that it is disturbed and out of equilibrium.

 Closer examination shows that the outer disc in Galaxy A has indeed been disturbed by feedback energy from young stars in the inner clump, which, because of the decoupled-wind\footnote{Whenever star formation occurs, stellar feedback is implemented as supernova events that create wind particles.
-These receive an initial wind velocity and are temporarily decoupled from the magnetohydrodynamic equations until one of the following conditions is met: i) A time of $\Delta t = 0.025 ~ t_{\mathrm{Hubble}}$ has elapsed (where $t_{\mathrm{Hubble}}$ is the age of the Universe when the star formation occurs); or ii) the wind particle reached a gas cell with a density $\rho_{\mathrm{cell}} \leq 5$\% of the density threshold for star formation.
+These receive an initial wind velocity and are temporarily decoupled from the magnetohydrodynamic equations until one of the following conditions is met: i) a time of $\Delta t = 0.025 ~ t_{\mathrm{Hubble}}$ has elapsed (where $t_{\mathrm{Hubble}}$ is the age of the Universe when the star formation occurs); or ii) the wind particle has reached a gas cell with a density of $\rho_{\mathrm{cell}} \leq 5$\% of the density threshold for star formation.
 In TNG50, condition ii) is almost always met first \citep[for a more comprehensive analysis of the model, see][]{Vogelsberger2013,Pill2018}.} strategy adopted in TNG50, is dumped outside the clump.
-This feedback energy is important enough to blow a gap between gas in the inner clump and outer disc in more massive galaxies (see; e.g., galaxy B or C), but in dwarfs, where discs tend to be smaller, feedback acts to disrupt incipient discs.
+This feedback energy is important enough to blow a gap between gas in the inner clump and outer disc in more massive galaxies (see e.g. galaxy B or C), but in dwarfs, where discs tend to be smaller, feedback disrupts incipient discs.

 As a consequence, most stars in dwarfs form in the non-rotating inner clump, leading to compact systems with little rotational support.
-Discs tend to be more resilient in more massive systems because those discs are more extended and massive, so that the "gaps" blown by feedback from the inner clump have limited, or little, effect overall.
+Discs tend to be more resilient in more massive systems because those discs are more extended and massive, so the 'gaps' blown by feedback from the inner clump have limited, or little, effect overall.